hanwenzhang123/fullstack-note/06-note/README.md

 #### Factory Pattern
 - using a subclass, function or method that determine which object to instantiate instead of the new keyword (more maintainable)
+- a class that create one or many different objects, useful if you want to generate different mock data in unit tests

 #### Facade Pattern
 - A simplified API to hide other low-level details in your code
+- abstract more complex logic and wrap it in class, like service that stays between component and API layer

 #### Proxy Pattern
 - Substitute that replaces the real thing, replace a target object with a proxy